playcanvas/developer.playcanvas.com/content/en/user-manual/xr/ar/index.md

 ## Platforms

-AR capabilities are available using the mobile Chrome browser. iOS Safari support for WebXR is [in the works][2].
+AR capabilities are available using the Android Chrome browser. iOS Safari support for WebXR is [in progress][2].
 Additionally, frameworks such as [8th Wall][3] and [Zappar][4] allow users to experience AR content in most mobile browsers, including Safari.

 *The aforementioned frameworks are external, and have separate licensing, available on their respective websites.*